jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 - **Tool**: `stack build ghc-mod`
   - N.B.: This is *build* not *install* here[^build].

-This is where the Neovim dependency starts to creep up, though Vim 8 is an acceptable alternative for now.
-ALE stands for "Asynchronous Lint Engine."
-It's like Syntastic, but asynchronous[^neomake].
+This step requires *either* Neovim or Vim 8; ALE stands for "Asynchronous Lint Engine," so it's using the new asynchronous job control features of these two editors.
+It's like an asynchronous Syntastic[^neomake].

 ALE ships with a number of Haskell integrations by default.
-For example, it will be able to show errors if all that's installed is Stack.
-I prefer using two of
+For example, it can show errors if only Stack is installed.
+I prefer enabling two of ALE's Haskell
-these: `hlint` and `ghc-mod`.
+integrations: `hlint` and `ghc-mod`.

 - `hlint` is a linter for Haskell.
 It warns me when I try to do silly things like `if x then True else False`.
 - `ghc-mod` is a tool that can check files for compiler errors.

-There's minimal config once everything's installed.
-We just have to tell ALE not to use anything else (by telling it to use these two explicitly).
+The beauty of ALE is that it works almost entirely out of the box.
+The only real setup is to tell ALE to use only these two integrations explicitly.
+I've included the one-liner to do this in the config at the bottom.

 ## Intero: The Pièce de Résistance

 - **Plugin**: [intero-neovim][]

 Intero is a complete development program for Haskell.
+It started as an Emacs package, but has been ported almost entirely to Neovim.
 Probably the best way to introduce it is with this asciicast:

 <p align="center">